HuydDo/Huy-Do/README.md

 About me:

-- 🔭I'm currently working React Projects.
+- 🔭I'm currently working on React Projects.
 - 🌱I'm currently learning Datatstructure and Algorithms.
 - ✨Fun fact: I join Church choir, BBQ, and traveling in my free time.
 - 📫How to reach me: huyddo40@gmail.com